This Roasted Squash with a Thai Squash Curry Filling is a delicious vegetarian squash curry. A wonderfully flavourful, vegetable rich meal.

 - Basil or thai basil leaves

-- 1 small red chili pepper, core and seeds removed and diced (or you can use any red-coloured pepper)
+- 1 small (1 small) red chili pepper, core and seeds removed and diced (or you can use any red-coloured pepper)

 - Preheat the oven to 325° F. Cut the top off each squash and set aside.
 Use a teaspoon to scoop out the seeds and fibrous pulp from the centre of each squash.
 Use a sharp knife to cut away the squash flesh around the top cut edge to leave a 1/2-inch rim and give a bowl shape to each squash.
 You're not going to have a ton.
 You could top it up with some more squash bought separately, but it's fine as is, as you will have the roasted squash from inside the squash bowls to eat, as well.